What is the urine cortisol/creatinine ratio?

 Does an increased urine cortisol/creatinine ratio always mean that Cushing's disease is present?

 No, there are other causes of an increased urinary cortisol/creatinine ratio.
 Simple stress, such as a car ride or a visit to your veterinarian, may cause a mild increase in this ratio.
-The presence of other illnesses may also result in increased cortisol production by the adrenal glands and thereby increase this ratio.
+The presence of other illnesses may also result in increased cortisol production by the adrenal glands, causing this ratio to increase.

 However, if your pet has appropriate clinical signs and other initial screening tests (CBC, urinalysis, and biochemical profile) are supportive of Cushing's disease, then further confirmatory testing for Cushing's disease is indicated.
 Additional tests may include the ACTH stimulation test and/or the dexamethasone suppression test.